spotinst/help/src/docs/administration/api/aks-permissions-desc.md

   * (These permissions are required if using a subnet in another resource group such as a custom VNET)

 * Microsoft.Network/routeTables/routes/read, Microsoft.Network/routeTables/routes/write
   * (These permissions are required if using a subnet associated with a route table in another resource group, such as a custom VNET with a custom route table.
-Also, These permissions are required to verify if a subnet already exists for the subnet in the other resource group).
+Also, These permissions are required to verify if a subnet exists for the subnet in the other resource group).

 * Microsoft.Network/virtualNetworks/subnets/read
   * (These permissions are required if using an internal load balancer in another resource group and to verify if a subnet exists for the resource group's internal load balancer).

+* Microsoft.Network/privatednszones/*
-* Microsoft.Network/privatednszones/* (These permissions are required if using a private DNS zone in another resource group, such as a custom privateDNSZone).
+  * (These permissions are required if using a private DNS zone in another resource group, such as a custom privateDNSZone).

 ##  Azure RBAC Enabled Cluster, Kubernetes Permissions